Charge and Charge Interactions

 1. Electrical forces ____.

-a. can cause objects to only attract each otherb. can cause objects to only repel each other
+a. can cause objects to only attract each other

 c. can cause objects to attract or repel each other

-d. have no affect on objects
+d. have no effect on objects

 2. On two occasions, the following charge interactions between balloons A, B and C are observed.
 In each case, it is known that balloon B is charged negatively.
 Based on these observations, what can you conclusively confirm about the charge on balloon A and C for each situation.

-a. both balloons have a negative charge.b. both balloons have a positive charge.
+a. both balloons have a negative charge.

 c. one balloon is charge positively and the other negatively.